-Here is how the process works: If you use a salbutamol inhaler (also known as a blue inhaler or reliever) you can carry out an online consultation with one of our doctors, in which you will be asked about the type of inhaler you use, whether you have had an asthma or breathing clinic check-up within the last year and other important medical questions.
+Here is how the process works: If you use a salbutamol inhaler (also known as a reliever) you can carry out an online consultation with one of our doctors, in which you will be asked about the type of inhaler you use, whether you have had an asthma or breathing clinic check-up within the last year and other important medical questions.
 Read in full

 Being diagnosed with asthma can be traumatic, in no small part because the diagnosis often follows an episode of shortness of breath.
 It is also a shock to hear about a chronic condition that could be lifelong.

 For some it may feel like life will never be the same, but this is only partially true.
 For most sufferers, asthma is a condition that can be kept at bay.
 With proper care and management you can live a normal life; it does not need to become the centre of your existence.
 Knowing the facts is the first step.

 Asthma is a common chronic respiratory condition that consists of narrowing and inflammation of the airways.
 This leads to coughing, wheezing and other unpleasant symptoms.
 Although the exact causes of asthma are not yet fully understood, we do know that people with a family history of asthma and allergies are more likely to suffer from it.
 Read in full